Trump says U.S. reaches trade deals with Japan, no vote needed

 But over much of the past year, the scope of talks have narrowed to exclude the automotive sector, which is the source of most of the $67 billion U.S. trade deficit with Japan.

-The two leaders said at the G7 summit in France that they hoped to sign the agreement at next week’s United Nations General Assembly in New York.
+The two leaders said at the G7 summit in France that they hoped to sign the agreement at this month’s United Nations General Assembly in New York.

 Trump’s letter did not disclose any contents of the agreements, but Japan had previously said it was willing to consider a deal that would reduce agriculture tariffs to levels previously contemplated under the Trans-Pacific Partnership, a trade deal that Trump quit on his third day in office in 2017.